hpc-grnet-gr/aris_exercises/docs/index.md

 1. Obtain your training username and account.

-2. Download private ssh key TBD: link
+2. Download private ssh key : [link](http://events.hpc.grnet.gr/event/16/)

 ### Login with SSH
 ARIS supercomputer uses login nodes for interactive access and the submission of batch jobs.